 I use a balanced combination of insight-oriented exploration and tangible skills to tailor my help to your specific situation.
-We engage in mindfulness techniques, such as mindfulness meditation, and compassionate self-talk to help you learn to be more kind, more consistent, more motivated, and less critical, not just to others but to yourself.
-I want to help you motivate yourself to reach your goals through kindness rather than criticism.
+For example, we might explore your core values, to help you understand what really matters to you.
+We might also engage in mindfulness techniques, such as mindfulness meditation, and compassionate self-talk to help you learn to be more kind, more consistent, more motivated, and less critical, not just to others but to yourself.

-Perhaps most importantly, I will help you understand and feel closer to your emotions.
-It is okay—and healthy—to express feelings of anger or sadness.
-When these feeling s are talked about effectively, they can allow a relationship to grow.
+Perhaps most importantly, together we can help you use your emotions more effectively.
+It can be hard to feel angry, sad, or hurt.
+When these feeling s are talked about effectively, they can allow you to create relationships that you want in your life.
 I will help you develop strategies to better communicate these emotions to the important people in your life, so that you may start a conversation that will help you both.

-I have been working in counseling providing help for relationships for eight years and have a Ph.D. in counseling psychology.
+I have been working in counseling providing help for relationships for eight years and have a Ph.D. in Counseling Psychology.
 I have helped patients through these issues, and I love to see clients gain more clarity about themselves.
-It is wonderful to see a shift in the dynamics of a relationship they thought would never change—it’s why I am so dedicated to my practice.
+It is wonderful to see a shift in the quality of relationships people have over our time working together.

 Many times people feel like things are out of their control and that they don’t have the power to make the changes necessary.
 However, there are still lots of choices in front of you.
-Together, we can work to identify the choices that will bring you happiness, and help you take the steps you need to find peace in your relationships.
+Together, we can work to identify the choices that will center your values and needs, and build the skills you need to achieve your goals.